wandb/weave/docs/docs/reference/gen_notebooks/Audio_with_Weave.md

 display(Audio("output.wav", rate=SAMPLE_RATE, autoplay=True))
 ```

-# Advanced Usage: Real Time Audio API with Weave #TODO: Record video of weave traces and me chatting with it w/ the terminal output side by side.
+# Advanced Usage: Realtime Audio API with Weave #TODO: Record video of weave traces and me chatting with it w/ the terminal output side by side.
 <img src="https://i.imgur.com/ZiW3IVu.png"/>
 <details>
-<summary> (Advanced) Real Time Audio API with Weave </summary>
+<summary> (Advanced) Realtime Audio API with Weave </summary>
-OpenAI's real time API is a highly functional and reliable conversational API for building real time audio and text assistants.
+OpenAI's realtime API is a highly functional and reliable conversational API for building realtime audio and text assistants.

 Please note:
 - Review the cells in [Microphone Configuration](#scrollTo=detJ21276p31)
 - Due to limitations of the Google Colab execution environment, **this must be run on your host machine** as a Jupyter Notebook.
 This cannot be ran in the browser.
     - On MacOS you will need to install `portaudio` via Brew (see [here](https://formulae.brew.sh/formula/portaudio)) for Pyaudio to function.
-- We implement the complete OAI Real Time API schema in Pydantic for greater legibility.
+- OpenAI's Python SDK does not yet provide Realtime API support.
+We implement the complete OAI Realtime API schema in Pydantic for greater legibility, and may deprecate once official support is released.
 - The `enable_audio_playback` toggle will cause playback of assistant outputted audio.
 Please note that **headphones are required if this is enabled**, as echo detection requires a highly complex implementation.